Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/ADS/azuresqlmi-assessment-sku-using-ads.md

-# Assessment and SKU recommendation for Azure SQL Database using Azure Data Studio
+# Assessment and SKU recommendation for Azure SQL Managed Instance using Azure Data Studio

-Assess your SQL Server databases for Azure SQL Database readiness or to identify any migration blockers before migrating them to Azure SQL Database.
+Assess your SQL Server databases for Azure SQL Managed Instance readiness or to identify any migration blockers before migrating them to Azure SQL Managed Instance.

 [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/what-is-azure-data-studio) is a unified tooling experience for data professionals.
 Designed to focus on the functionality data platform developers use the most, Azure Data Studio offers additional experiences available as optional extensions.
 It's built for data professionals who use SQL Server and Azure databases on-premises or in multicloud environments.